emfcamp/badge-2024-documentation/docs/tildagon-apps/widgets-and-hardware/badge-hardware.md

 The IMU device is a highly integrated, low power inertial measurement unit (IMU) that combines precise acceleration and angular rate (gyroscopic) measurement.
 The triple axis device has been configured to measure 2g and 2 degree per second ranges.

+!!! note "More information about the sensor"

+    For more information see [Inertial Measurement Unit BMI270 | Bosch Sensortec (bosch-sensortec.com)](https://www.bosch-sensortec.com/products/motion-sensors/imus/bmi270/))

 ```python
 import app
 import imu